-5. Cereal with fruit and milk - there's nothing wrong with cereal, if you enjoy it.
+5. Cereal with fruit and milk - there's nothing wrong with cereal!
+It's oh-so easy, and can be a really healthy breakfast option.
 Just make sure that you choose one that's high in fibre and low in sugar.
 My favourite cereal would have to be Weet-Bix.

 6. Leftover veggie scramble - use a frying pan to heat up any leftover veggies you have in the fridge (roast veggies work brilliantly), then crack a couple of eggs in and make a scramble.
 This is a super nourishing and satisfying breakfast.

 7. Fruit and yoghurt - super easy, mix some natural or greek yoghurt with some fruit, nuts, or granola and you have yourself a easy peasy breakfast.

 Are you a breakfast eater?
 What are your go-to easy breakfast ideas??

 If you found this article useful, share it on!